An early-stage business incubator for veteran-

 COMMIT TO GROWTH

-Veterans in Residence is a business incubator that provides Veteran and military spouse entrepreneurs and business owners with co-working space, local community, a national business network, and targeted support to grow their business.
+Veterans in Residence is a 16-week business incubator that provides veteran and military spouse entrepreneurs the community, networks, and opportunities to grow their business.

 of veteran-owned businesses reported accelerated business growth.